 A minor in bioinformatics could have a significant benefit if you wish to major in a discipline other than bioinformatics but want to have documented achievement in this exciting, cutting-edge area.
-Students majoring in biological science, biochemistry, computer science, health science, medical technology, pharmacology, and pharmacy would benefit from a minor program in bioinformatics.
+Students majoring in biological science, biochemistry, computer science, health science, medical laboratory science, pharmacology, and pharmacy would benefit from a minor program in bioinformatics.

 Students must complete a minimum of 18 credits, of which at least 12 credits must be in addition to any courses (required courses or program electives) included in the major curriculum.

 Interested students should apply to the minor program early in their academic career, usually by the fifth semester of college work, but no later than the end of the drop/add period of the first semester of their last year of didactic work.

 - BI 425 Bioinformatic Computing (Credits: 3)

 - CH 341 Molecular Structure in Biochemistry (Credits: 3)

 - CH 342 Nucleic Acid Biochemistry (Credits: 3) or

 - CS 201 Computer Programming I (Credits: 3)

 - ST 310 Introduction to Biostatistics (Credits: 3)

 Elective courses (3 or more credits):